 “Gets outstanding results”

-Andrew Tabachnik QC has a versatile and wide-ranging practice, specialising in cases of complexity, and encompassing planning and compulsory purchase and disciplinary and regulatory law.
-He has been a Recommended Junior in all the above areas from 2009 to date in Chambers & Partners and the Legal 500, and was nominated by Chambers & Partners for Professional Discipline Junior of the Year 2012.
+Andrew Tabachnik QC has a versatile and wide-ranging practice, specialising in cases of complexity, and encompassing (in particular) planning and compulsory purchase; and disciplinary and regulatory law.
+Andrew has been a Recommended Silk and Junior in all the above areas from 2009 to date in Chambers & Partners and the Legal 500.
+Andrew took Silk in 2017.
+He was named Professional Discipline “Silk of the Year 2020” at the Chambers UK Bar Awards.

 In the planning and compulsory purchase field, he regularly appears at Public Inquiries, in the Lands Tribunal, and in High Court challenges to the grant of planning permission.
-His planning practice is very wide-ranging and spans housing, aviation, energy, Health & Safety Executive issues, landfills and other waste sites, Green Belt, and listed buildings.
-In addition, he advises and acts on compulsory purchase and compensation claims, and is currently instructed in what is believed to be the largest claim currently before the Lands Tribunal (relating to the development of Farnborough Airport as a business airport), as well as a number of substantial claims arising out of Crossrail.
-In the last 18 months, he has led the developer team in cases which have resulted in the grant of consent for over 1,000 new homes.
+His planning practice is very wide-ranging and spans housing, aviation, marinas, habitats, Health & Safety Executive issues (including nuclear), waste, crematoria, Green Belt, and heritage / listed buildings.
+He also advises extensively on CIL; on development / promotion / overage agreements (and ensuing litigation /arbitration); on contaminated land issues; and is instructed in planning-related professional negligence disputes.
+In addition, he advises and acts on compulsory purchase and compensation claims, and acted in what is believed to have been the largest claim before the Lands Tribunal (relating to the development of Farnborough Airport as a business airport).
+He has very substantial experience in dealing with large residential and student housing projects, on both greenfield and urban sites.
+He has substantial recent experience of planning disputes in the Caribbean.

 By way of example, significant cases in these fields include: